Japan navy spots suspected China ship next to NKorea tanker

 - Starbucks says 500 employees to get Nestle job offers later this year

+The disclosure of the alleged offshore transfer comes as preparations for an expected summit between President Donald Trump and North Korean leader Kim Jong Un appeared to be in their final stages.

-U.N. sanctions on North Korea limit energy trade and ban offshore transfers of goods to North Korean ships.
+U.N. sanctions on the North limit energy trade and ban offshore transfers of goods to North Korean ships as part of international efforts to pressure Pyongyang into giving up its nuclear weapons.

+Japan and the U.S. have said the sanctions must be enforced strictly to be effective, and asked China in particular to tighten enforcement.